tig/Premise/Premise Protocol Docs.md

 If the client gets the `fastMode` response fast mode is on.

-Turn on 'fast mode' by setting the `FastMode` value of the object `{8D692EC9-EB74-4155-9D83-315872AC9800}` to True:
+Turn on 'fast mode' by setting the `FastMode` value of the object `{8D692EC9-EB74-4155-9D83-315872AC9800}` to any value:

-    /sys/{8D692EC9-EB74-4155-9D83-315872AC9800}??e?FastMode?[True/False]
+    {8D692EC9-EB74-4155-9D83-315872AC9800}??e?FastMode

+Premise Server ignores the content of this call.
+It will only turn FastMode on; the only way to turn it off is to close the connection and re-open it.

 #### Fast Mode Requests

-In 'fast mode' (see below) no HTTP headers are required and the command is not URL encoded
+In 'fast mode' (see below) no HTTP headers are required and the command is not URL encoded.

     <content-length><space><command>\r\n\r\n<content>

+* <content-length> is HEX encoded.
+No prefix, maximum 8 digits.
+E.g. `911` would be `0000038F`.
+* <command> is of the form `/sys/xyz??e?abc` and is not URL encoded.

 #### Fast Mode Responses

-In 'fast mode' only the lines in the standard response after `Content-Type` are returned and the content is not URL encoded.
+In 'fast mode' only the lines in the standard response after `Content-Type` are returned.
+In other words, a FastMode response looks like this:

+    Target-Element: 232233
+    Content-Length: 5

+    False